 Donating to the Forum for Provocative Issues will help enable community discussion about important topics.

-Mission: to plow the West Fork Road from the intersection with the Ski Run Road to the winter closure at the Girl Scout Camp.
+The Friends of the West Fork Winter Recreation’s mission is to plow the West Fork Road from the intersection with the Ski Run Road to the winter closure at the Girl Scout Camp.
 This allows safe and continuous access to all three West Fork winter recreation areas.

 Those looking for unique winter activities don’t have to go far thanks to the folks working with the Friends of the West Fork Recreation.
 A group of dedicated volunteers helps keep a couple of miles of road cleared and groomed for access to snowshoeing, cross-country skiing, and winter dog walking.